maladjus/100-days-of-code/log.md

 **Thoughts**: This was one of my least productive days to date, but still a good experience.
 I have some more Reading-Searching-Asking to do.

+### Day 19: January 21, 2017

+**Today's Progress**: Spent my time today reading more about and practicing the use of CSS borders, margins, boxes, and the like for my tribute page.

+**Thoughts**: w3schools.com is a great supplemental resource.